CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

   (:cite:`Eicken04`, :cite:`Polashenski12`, :cite:`Landy14`).
-  Therefore melt ponds spend most of their lifespan in Stage III (i.e., pond-air interfaces are at or near sea level and pond-ice interfaces are below sea level)
+  Therefore melt ponds spend most of their lifespan in Stage III (i.e., pond-air interfaces are at or near sea level and pond-ice interfaces are below sea level).
-* On the scale of a CICE grid cell (> 1 km), melt ponds are simultaneously observed on thicker and thinner ice; and thinner ice does not need to be saturated with ponds for there to be ponds on thicker ice (e.g., :cite:`Webster15`, :cite:`Webster22`).
+* On the scale of a CICE grid cell (> 1 km), melt ponds are simultaneously observed on thicker and thinner ice; thinner ice does not need to be saturated with ponds for there to be ponds on thicker ice (e.g., :cite:`Webster15`, :cite:`Webster22`).
-* For pack ice in the Arctic, Stage III melt pond fraction is rarely observed to be below 15% or above 45% on the scale of a CICE grid cell.
-  (e.g., :cite:`Fetterer98`, :cite:`Tschudi01`, :cite:`Webster15`,
-  :cite:`Wright20`).
-Note, some remote sensing retrievals show higher pond fractions immediately before the ice melts out (e.g., :cite:`Webster15`), but it is possible that melted-through ponds (i.e., open water) are being misclassified as ponds.
+* For pack ice in the Arctic, Stage III melt pond fraction is rarely observed to be below 15% or above 45% on the scale of a CICE grid cell (e.g., :cite:`Fetterer98`, :cite:`Tschudi01`, :cite:`Webster15`, :cite:`Wright20`).
+Some remote sensing retrievals show higher pond fractions immediately before the ice melts out (:cite:`Webster15`), but it is possible that melted-through ponds (i.e., open water) are being misclassified as ponds.
 * Ponds are routinely observed on deformed ice (e.g., :cite:`Eicken04`).
-* When MYI and FYI co-occur, observations do not clearly indicate consistent differences in pond fraction, although there may be differences in timing (e.g., :cite:`Webster15`, :cite:`Wright20`).
+* When MYI and FYI coexist, observations do not clearly indicate consistent differences in pond fraction, although there may be differences in timing (e.g., :cite:`Webster15`, :cite:`Wright20`).
 * Ponded ice albedos do not rapidly increase as pond depth decreases